-After two Premier League titles in as many seasons, Chelsea were searching for a hat-trick of top-flight crowns for the first time in their history.
-Jose Mourinho enhanced his squad with the captures of AC Milan striker Andriy Shevchenko and Germany international Michael Ballack for the season ahead.
+After two Premier League titles in as many seasons, Chelsea were searching for third successive top-flight crown for the first time in their history.
+Jose Mourinho enhanced his squad with the captures of AC Milan striker Andriy Shevchenko and Germany international Michael Ballack.

 Ashley Cole also moved to Stamford Bridge in a deal that involved William Gallas going in the opposite direction to Arsenal, whose manager Arsene Wenger was celebrating his 10th year in charge.
 The milestone was greeted in new surroundings, as the Gunners moved to the state-of-the-art Emirates Stadium.

-Two Premier League draws followed the testimonial of retiring playmaker Dennis Bergkamp, but Arsenal soon got accustomed to their new home and pushed back up into the top four.
+Two home Premier League draws followed the testimonial of retiring playmaker Dennis Bergkamp, but Arsenal soon settled and pushed back up into the top four.

-Fellow London club West Ham United made the signings of Argentina stars Carlos Tevez and Javier Mascherano in the summer transfer window, but it was former Hammer and new Manchester United recruit Michael Carrick who offered the supply line for Cristiano Ronaldo and Wayne Rooney as the Red Devils set the early pace.
+Fellow London club West Ham United recruited Argentina stars Carlos Tevez and Javier Mascherano in the summer transfer window, but it was former Hammer and new Manchester United star Michael Carrick who offered the supply line for Cristiano Ronaldo and Wayne Rooney as the Red Devils set the early pace.

-Four goals in the opening 15 minutes in their 5-1 rout of Fulham on the opening weekend set the tone and United topped the pile with four wins from as many matches at the start of the season.
+Four goals in the opening 15 minutes in their 5-1 rout of Fulham on the opening weekend meant United topped the table with four wins from as many matches at the start of the season.

 A brief blip allowed early surprise package Portsmouth to reach the summit following a 1-0 victory over Charlton Athletic in September.
-With Sol Campbell and Niko Kranjcar in their ranks after summer moves, Pompey picked up 13 points from a possible 15 to top the table.
+With Sol Campbell and Niko Kranjcar in their ranks after summer moves, Pompey picked up 13 points from a possible 15 to go top.

-Midfielder Xabi Alonso scored from well inside his own half, despite the best efforts of goalkeeper Steve Harper as he slipped, in Liverpool's 2-0 triumph over Newcastle United.
+Liverpool midfielder Xabi Alonso scored a goal of the season contender in September, netting from inside his own half, after goalkeeper Steve Harper slipped, in a 2-0 triumph over Newcastle United.

 Man Utd, with manager Sir Alex Ferguson in his 20th year at the helm, continued their relentless title charge and opened up a nine-point gap at the top of the table after winning all their matches in February.